DSilva27/UdeAnalytics/README.md

 <a name="main"></a>
 ## Main Repository
 ### main_data_extractor
 Gathers all the information you've mined and creates a proximity matrix.
-It also creates two files EdgesW.csv and NodeW.csv
+It also creates two files EdgesW.csv and NodeW.csv, which can be used to create your .net file and visualize your network using [Infomap](#infomap)

 <a name="mining"></a>
 ## Data Mining